ucsb-cs148/w25/attic/lab01.md

 ## Step 6: Discuss the User Journey

 As a team, discuss the "user journey" for your proposed application.

-That is, try to describe all of the events that lead someone to seek out your product and have an interaction with it.
+That is, try to describe all of the events that lead someone to seek out your product and have an interaction with it, or perhaps a series of interactions.

 There should be a beginning, a middle and an end, where **value is exchanged**: